Tommy Douglas: Brandon University

 In 1924, the 19-year-old Douglas enrolled at Brandon College, a Baptist school affiliated with McMaster University, to finish high school and study theology.
 During his six years at the college, he was influenced by the Social Gospel movement, which combined Christian principles with social reform.
 Liberal-minded professors at Brandon encouraged students to question their fundamentalist religious beliefs.
 Christianity, they suggested, was just as concerned with the pursuit of social justice as it was with the struggle for individual salvation.
 Douglas took a course in socialism at Brandon and studied Greek philosophy.
 He came first in his class during his first three years, then competed for gold medals in his last three with a newly arrived student named Stanley Knowles.
 Both later became ministers of religion and prominent left-wing politicians.
 Douglas was extremely active in extracurricular activities.
 Among other things, he became a champion debater, wrote for the school newspaper and participated in student government winning election as Senior Stick, or president of the student body, in his final year.

-Douglas financed his education at Brandon College by conducting Sunday services at several rural churches for 15 dollars a week.
+Douglas financed his education at Brandon College by conducting Sunday services at several rural churches for $15 a week.
 A shortage of ordained clergy forced smaller congregations to rely on student ministers.
 Douglas reported later that he preached sermons advocating social reform and helping the poor: "[T]he Bible is like a bull fiddle ... you can play almost any tune you want on it."
 He added that his interest in social and economic questions led him to preach about "building a society and building institutions that would uplift mankind".
-He also earned money delivering entertaining monologues and poetry recitations at church suppers and service club meetings for five dollars a performance.
+He also earned money delivering entertaining monologues and poetry recitations at church suppers and service club meetings for $5 a performance.
 During his second and third years at the college, he preached at a Presbyterian church in Carberry, Manitoba.
 There he met a farmer's daughter named Irma Dempsey who would later become his wife.